There are very few business or should I say companies today that don’t use technology…

 What Is Technology – Full Definition & Examples (Essay)

-What Is The Meaning of Technology?
-It is a branch of knowledge (techniques, methods, skills and processes) used in the design, production and utilization of goods and services to meet human needs.
+Definition of Technology? – It is a branch of knowledge (techniques, methods, skills and processes) used in the design, production and utilization of goods and services to meet human needs.
 (It is designed and used by man)

 I can describe technology in 4 different ways and these include;